 Best Time of Year to Visit Marrakech

 The best time to visit Morocco will depend on the areas of the country that you plan on visiting.
-If you are keen to visit the Sahara Desert, you’ll find the summer months of June to August to be sweltering.
+To visit the Sahara Desert, you’ll find the summer months of June to August to be sweltering.
 But the coastal town of Essaouira will be incredibly pleasant during those months.

 How Long to Spend in Marrakech

 Marrakech is the most popular tourist destination in Morocco and for good reason.
 You could spend 4-5 days exploring the historic sights and wandering the winding souks of Marrakech.
 Even if you only have one week in Morocco, plan on spending at least 2 days in Marrakech.